microsoft/BuildTourHack/stories/2/223_AppServices.md

 </uap:Extension>
 ```

-#### Add the XAML UI Page that will communicate with the App Service
+#### Add the XAML ui page that will communicate with the App Service

 * Add a new XAML page to Microsoft.Knowzy.UWP project.
 Name the page AppServiceTest.